DyzLecticus/Zeesoft/V5.0/ZDK/README.md

 This test shows how to use a *Network* to link *Processor* instances together.
 A *NetworkConfig* instance can be used to configure the *Network* before initialization.
 A *NetworkIO* instance can be used to feed input to the network and gather all the outputs of all processors in the network.
+Network links that link from processors in higher layers are interpreted as feedback links.
+Feedback links will receive the specified processor output from the previously processed *NetworkIO*.
 Non-SDR network input values will be wrapped in a *KeyValueSDR* before being passed to a processor.
+Processor thread usage numbers can be specified for each individual processor via the configuration.
+Processor learning and certain processor specific properties can be changed after initialization.

 **Example implementation**
 ~~~~
 // Create the configuration
 NetworkConfig config = new NetworkConfig();
+config.directory = "directoryName";
 // Define a network input
 config.inputNames.add("input1");
 // Add some processors